Program overview

 Graduates of the Bachelor of Environmental Public Health program can pursue a variety of career paths in Canada, including:

-• Public Health Inspector: Responsible for monitoring and enforcing health regulations to ensure public safety.
+• Public Health Inspector: Responsible for ensuring compliance with health regulations and standards in public facilities.

-• Environmental Health Officer: Works to assess and manage environmental health risks in communities.
+• Environmental Health Officer: Works to assess and mitigate environmental health risks in communities.

 • Health Policy Analyst: Analyzes and develops policies related to public health and environmental issues.

-• Risk Assessment Specialist: Evaluates potential risks to public health and recommends mitigation strategies.
+• Risk Assessment Specialist: Evaluates potential health risks associated with environmental factors and recommends mitigation strategies.

 • Community Health Educator: Develops and implements programs to educate the public on health and environmental issues.